JackDilger/Milstone-Project-One/README.md

 ![Contact](/readme-images/contact.jpg)

-## Existing Features
+## User Experience (UX)

 ***

+-   ### User stories

+    -   #### User Goals

+        1. As a user of the site, I want to be able to easily navigate through the site and find important information.
+        2. As a user of the site, I want it to be immediately clear what the Techno Truck offers as a company.
+        3. As a user of the site, I want to know where to find the Techno Truck.
+        4. As a user of the site, I want to know what times the Techno Truck is open.
+        5. As a user of the site, I want to know what type of music is played.
+        6. As a user of the site, I want to know what is served on the Menu.
+        7. As a user of the site, I want to know how to contact the company.
+    -   #### Company Goals

+        1. As the company owner, I want to gain new customers.
+        2. As the company owner, I want to get booked for private hire events.
+        3. As the company owner, I want to increase our sales.
+        4. As the company owmer, I want to increase our social media following.

+## Existing Features and how they align to user stories

+***

 - __Navigation Bar__

-  - Featured throughout each page on the site.
-Contains the company name in the top left, when clicked this takes the user back to the home page.
-  - This is required on each page of the site to allow users to easily navigate the site.
-It is fully responsive and contains links to the home page, menu and contact page.
+  - This is required on each page of the site to align with our 1st user story.
+It allows users to easily navigate the site by using the links to switch between the home page, menu and contact page.
+  -  It is fully responsive and collapses in to a hamburger button to ensure the links are easy to navigate on smaller screen sizes.
+  - Contains the company name in the top left, when clicked this takes the user back to the home page.

 ![Nav bar site image](/readme-images/nav-bar-readme.png)

 - __Carousel hero images__

-  - The home page includes a carousel with 2 hero images which give the user immediate information about the site and what the company offers.
+  - It's important our 2nd user story is met when a user first loads the sites home page.
+This section includes a carousel with 2 hero images which give the user immediate information about what the company offers.
-  - The first image is of the food truck and the second of a live DJ, this is accompanied by an overlayed header which clearly tells the user what the company offers.
+  - The first image is of the food truck and the second of a live DJ, this is accompanied by an overlayed header which clearly indicates to the user the services on offer at Techno Truck.

 ![Carousel site image](/readme-images/carousel-readme.png)

 - __Opening times and Location Section__

-  - This section will allow the user to see exactly where Techno Truck is located, and when they are open.
+  - This section will allow the user to see exactly where Techno Truck is located, and when they are open to align with our 3rd and 4th user stories.
   - The map offers a direct link to google maps to make it even easier for users to find us.
   - The table containing our opening times offers clear information to the user as to when they can visit the truck.
   - The section contacts an image of the chef to make it more personable.